This is one of the common questions I get often. So I thought I would jot it down.

 - Wipe-and-use books are also good for early writing.

 - Few kids love asking questions.
-It’s perfect to introduce non-fiction books.
+It’s perfect for introducing non-fiction books.

 Choose books that you both will enjoy together and not somebody suggested randomly on social media.
-Don’t make the reading a chore, make it fun.
+Don’t make reading a chore.
+Make it fun.

 WHERE DO I PICK BOOKS?

-I love pre-loved book groups sold by a lot of independent booksellers who are usually staying at home moms.
+I love pre-loved book groups sold by a lot of independent booksellers who are usually stay-at-home moms.
 Apart from them, I wait for a sale on Amazon and Flipkart.

-Let me know how you select books for your kid and when did you start reading to them.
+Let me know how you select books for your kids and when you start reading to them.